-All latest BMW models are networked with their environment through numerous digital services.
+The latest BMW models are networked with their environment through numerous digital services.
 Many of the new services and functions that have been introduced with this latest upgrade would not be possible without adequate data.
 BMW Group's strategy in dealing with data is essentially aimed at improving the comfort, safety and efficiency of products and services without compromising on security and privacy.
 BMW therefore only collects and uses data for specific purposes.
-Customers can use the data protection menu to choose which digital services they wish to use and transmit relevant data from the vehicle for this purpose.
-With BMW and MINI CarData, customers have transparency and control over their personal data and can decide for themselves whether and with which service providers they want to share data.
+Customers can choose which digital services they wish to use and transmit relevant data from the vehicle for this purpose.
+With BMW CarData, customers have transparency and control over their personal data and can decide for themselves whether and with which service providers they want to share data.

 To access the CarData service in the U.S., a customer must have a

 telematics-enabled BMW vehicle with a built-in SIM card registered in